 To predict hydrogen-deuterium exchange levels for protein structures or simulations, and to re-weight ensembles to reflect experimental target data.

-Developed together with the Faraldo-Gómez lab at NHLBI
+Developed together with the Faraldo-Gómez lab at NHLBI, the code is available on GitHub.

 3. Consensus Structure Alignments

-To combine several structure alignment outputs and produces confidence scores for each position.
+To combine several structure alignment outputs, producing confidence scores for each position.

 Grid-based Force-Field Input: for setting up of membrane protein systems, by treating the protein as an implicit object (on a grid) and expelling the lipids from the region overlapping the protein.
 Can be run in combination with the standard molecular dynamics packages NAMD or Gromacs.